Wondering how to build a marketing funnel?

 Content Types to Use

-In-depth blogs, case studies, customer testimonials, and product demonstration are all excellent at motivating your prospects to take action at this stage.
-In addition, you can:
+Apart from email marketing, product overviews, and customer reviews, you can use in-depth blogs, case studies, customer testimonials, and product demonstrations.
+These are all excellent at motivating your prospects to take action at this stage.

 Offer Discounts and Coupons